+• ,

-- The Proposer has not violated any of the provisions of the above statutes within the previous five (5) year period. - The Proposer has violated the provisions of one or more of the above statutes within the previous five (5) year period and has revealed such final determination(s) of violation(s).
-A list of such determination(s) is attached to this form and included with the Technical Proposal.
+The Proposer has not violated any of the provisions of the above s (5) year period. tatutes within the previous five

+The Proposer has violated the provisions of one or more of the abordive (5) year period and has revealed such final determination(s) or determination(s) is attached to this form and included with the Tec f violation(s).
+A list of such

+Propos ser:

+Name and Title of Authorized Representative:

+Signati ure Date